-Set out below are the associates of DDM as at 31 December 2018 and as at 31 December 2017 which are material to the group.
+Set out below are the associates of DDM as at 31 December 2019 and as at 31 December 2018.
 The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.

-% of ownership interest Nature of Measurement Carrying amount (E UR'000) Name of entity Domicile 2018 2017 relationship method 2018 2017 Profinance doo Beograd Serbia 49.67% Associate Equity method 600 CE Partner S.a.r.l.
-Luxembourg 50.00% Associate Equity method 6 CE Holding Invest S.C.S Luxembourg 49.99% Associate Equity method 7
+% of ownership i nterest Nature of Measurement Carrying amount ( E :UR'000) Name of entity Domicile 2019 2018 relationship method 2019 2018 CE Partner S.à r.l.
+Luxembourg - 50% Associate Equity method 6 CE Holding Invest S.C.S Luxembourg 50% Associate Equity method 7